Roles and Permissions

 <button>Edit 2025 album blogs</button>

-Here’s an example of how you can assign permissions to roles in a roles.json5 file:
+Here’s an example of how you can assign permissions to roles in the view.config.json5 file:

 {